Grants & Loans

 - Private Loans

 Your First Step

 Free Application for Federal Student Aid (FAFSA)

 The Free Application for Federal Student Aid is the form that the federal government, states, colleges and other organizations use to award financial aid.
-It is your key to accessing grants, scholarships, work-study programs and student loans.
-You’ll receive a FSA ID from the FAFSA process which you will use for all types of federal student aid.
+It is your key to accessing grants, scholarships, work-study programs, and student loans.
+Students and parents must create an FSA ID, which is required to access all Federal Student Aid websites.

 We recommend that you submit the FAFSA each year you’re in college — it only takes 30 minutes on average to complete, so start here.